skycocker/tod/README.md

 * `tod clear` permanently deletes todos marked as done from the register

+* `tod purge` permanently deletes pending as well as done todos from the register

 * `tod local` creates a '.todfile' in your current directory (instead of using a global one).
 Useful when you don't want to use a shared .todfile in a parent dir.

 The todo register is kept in the file named `.todfile` once you create at least one todo.
 This way you can add the file to a git or svn repository and distribute it between machines.